spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 {% info_block warningBox “Verification” %}

 Make sure that the configured data has been added to the `spy_glossary` table in the database.

 {% endinfo_block %}

 ### 4) Set up behavior

 Setting up behavior is not a single step.
-To set it up, follow steps in the following sections:
+To set it up, follow the steps in the following subsections.

 #### Set up permission integration